KenKundert/nestedtext/doc/basic_syntax.rst

         - value 2a
         - value 2b

-A dictionary value is all adjacent dictionary items of either form at the same indentation level.
+A dictionary is all adjacent dictionary items of either form in which the keys all begin at the same level of indentation.

 The final form of a dictionary is the inline dictionary.
-In this case all the dictionary items are given on the same line.
+This is a compact form where all the dictionary items are given on the same line.
 There is a bit of syntax that defines inline dictionaries, so the keys and values are constrained to avoid ambiguities in the syntax.
 An inline dictionary starts with an open brace (``{``), ends with a matching closed brace (``}``), and contains inline dictionary items separated by commas (``,``).
 An inline dictionary item is a key and value separated by a colon (``:``).
 A space need not follow the colon and any spaces that do follow the colon are ignored.
 The keys are inline strings and